-The Future of Business Is in the Cloud
+The Core of Your Business Is in the Cloud,

-There’s been plenty written and predicted about the future of cloud and Software-as-a-Service, and it’s hard to argue with the benefits – for both organizations and users.
-However, to be successful in moving to the cloud, IT must pay close attention to the quality of service users are getting from SaaS applications, the Service Level Agreements (SLAs) they get from their vendors, and monitoring SaaS end-user experience.
+There’s been plenty written about how the cloud and Software-as-a-Service (SaaS) has changed everything – for both organizations and users.
+However, to be successful in the cloud, IT must pay close attention to the quality of service users are getting from SaaS applications, the Service-Level Agreements (SLAs) they get from their vendors, and fully monitor the end-user experience.

 You’re Still on the Hook for Monitoring SaaS Apps, Uptime and Outages

 How do you avoid this?
-Here are six myths that can derail your use of the cloud.
-Falling for them can put you on a path to protracted service outages and frustrated users.
+Here are six myths that can derail your use of the cloud due to lack of monitoring.
+Falling for them can put you on a path to protracted SaaS outages and frustrated users.

-Your SaaS service provider is likely able to run their datacenters with higher availability than most IT organizations, but they are not 100%.
-Guaranties are great, but if you aren’t monitoring your SaaS service, how do you know that your SLA is actually being met?
-In addition, service level agreements only cover outages that the provider can control, i.e. their own networks, servers, and applications, not any of your infrastructure and not the internet service providers that connect you.
+Your SaaS service provider can likely run their datacenters with higher availability than most IT organizations, but they are not infallible.
+SLAs are great, but if you aren’t monitoring the SaaS service, how do you know your SLA is actually being met?
+Service-level agreements only cover outages that the provider can control, i.e. their own networks, servers, and applications, not any of your infrastructure and not the Internet Service Providers that connect you.
 You’re on your own to monitor and manage those.

 No, not really.
-Most traditional systems management solutions (e.g., CA, BMC, Tivoli, System Center) are designed to monitor systems where they have direct access to the applications, servers, log files, and SNMP messages.
+Most traditional system’s management solutions (e.g., SolarWinds or Microsoft System Center) are designed to monitor systems where they have direct access to the applications, servers, log files, and SNMP messages.
 They are not built to monitor web services where the majority of the service infrastructure lies outside the IT periphery.
-Network management tools tend to focus on low level protocol and network device monitoring and diagnostics, and are not built to monitor user experience.
+Network management tools tend to focus on low-level protocol and network device monitoring and diagnostics, and are not built to monitor user experience.
 Both of these types of tools can be difficult and costly to use.